 - Safety should always be your priority — traversing such a wild and rugged park can be quite dangerous.
 Remember to make note of the emergency telephone signs.
 This is the number of park authorities in case you need their help: (08) 8976 0282.

 - Many who visit the park worry about crocs but there is no need.
 If you stick to the designated swimming spots, there is a very slim chance of encountering a crocodile.
 Sightings are in the low tens on an annual basis.
 As always, though, it’s important to be careful!

 - Do NOT sit on bare ground or grass as scrub typhus is transmitted by microscopic bush mites on grasses and bushes.
 If possible, read more on scrub typhus before heading out to explore the park.

 Litchfield National park attractions are numerous and fun, so your visit will be eventful to say the least.
+Try this one-day tour to enjoy the highlights of Litchfield National Park.
 You would have to try very hard to be bored here with so many opportunities at your fingertips.
 Whether you’re on the hunt for a relaxing vacation or exciting adventure packed trip of a lifetime, it’s worth adding this spot to your Australia travel plans.

 *Rate for park entrance is as per 2017 pricing.